 This retrospective study was performed at a private hospital in Sana'a, Yemen.
-Moxifloxacin susceptibility samples were collected from January, 2017 to December, 2017from the records of hospitalised patients.
-The moxifloxacin susceptibility was studied against several isolates.Full ethical clearance was obtained from the qualified authorities who approved the study design.
-All data were analyzed using SPSS Statistics version 21.
+Moxifloxacin susceptibility samples were collected from January, 2017 to December, 2017 from the records of hospitalised patients.
+The moxifloxacin susceptibility was studied against several isolates.
+Full ethical clearance was obtained from the qualified authorities who approved the study design.